 Discovered in the early 1970’s, this proteolytic enzyme was isolated from the Serratia species of bacteria located in the intestines of silkworms.
-Serrapeptase, also called serratiopeptidase, is truly a superior enzyme that provides strong anti-inflammatory properties.
-Today Serrapeptase is used all over Europe and Asia in clinical settings and is used as a viable alternative to ibuprofen and NSAIDs.
+Serrapeptase, also called serratiopeptidase, is truly a superior enzyme that provides strong, healthful properties.
+Today Serrapeptase is used all over Europe and Asia in clinical settings.
 It has the ability to break down non-living tissue in the body.

 How Does Serrapeptase Work?

 Health Benefits of Serrapeptase

 Dr. Nieper found that Serrapeptase could dissolve blood clots and reduce varicose veins.
 Other studies from Germany have found that serrapeptase could effectively remove atherosclerotic plaque without hurting any of the healthy cells along the arterial wall.